Equine Rehabilitation Basics

 Vibration Plates

-Whole body vibration is used with the objective of improving muscle, postural and core strength and to stimulate bone osteogenesis.
-It should be noted that studies on vertical vibration frequencies have demonstrated increased cartilage degeneration in cases of osteoarthritis.
+Whole-body vibration can improve muscle, postural, and core strength and stimulate bone osteogenesis.
+Note that studies on vertical vibration frequencies have demonstrated increased cartilage degeneration in cases of osteoarthritis.
 Horizontal oscillatory vibration does not exhibit those detrimental effects.
-The biggest benefit reported to date is a significant increase in the cross-sectional size and symmetry of the multifidus muscles of the back with twice daily, 30-minute application for 60 days.
+The biggest benefit reported to date is a significant increase in the cross-sectional size and symmetry of the multifidus muscles of the back with 30-minute application twice daily for 60 days.
 By improving multifidus muscle function, a horse might achieve greater spinal stabilization and postural muscle ability to help deter osteoarthritis.

 Hyperbaric Oxygen Therapy (HBOT)